Prior-free cosmological parameter estimation of Cosmicflows-4: Method

-While the distributions of SDSS-PV and 6dFGRSv align well, some disparities can be seen in the \other{} component.
-Although the distribution in $d_{z}$ is well captured, the angular distributions (SGB, SGL) have minor differences.
-This is due to the crude modeling the \other{} component, which in reality contains a number of different anisotropic surveys.
+While the distributions of SDSS-PV and 6dFGRSv agree well in \cref{fig:mock_spat_dist_type_1}, some disparities can be seen in the \other{} component.
+Although the distribution in $d_{z}$ is well captured, the angular distributions (SGB and SGL) have minor differences.
+This is due to the crude modeling of the \other{} component, which in reality contains a number of different anisotropic surveys.